Freshnuts/FreShell/README.md

 # FreShell
-A programming project to further educate myself in Python Subprocess, Sockets, I/O, & Threading.
+A programming project to further educate myself in Python Subprocess, Sockets, I/O, Error Handling, & Threading.
 The objective use of this program is Remote Administration Tool(RAT).
 Users are provided with a remote interactive shell, or may choose an automated task (ex.
 Download/Upload File).